 - Exfoliation Is Key

 We can’t stress enough upon how important exfoliation is – use a gentle scrub to deep clean areas where pores are more noticeable, like around the chin and nose.
-Experts recommend exfoliation two to three times a week to slough away dead skin cells.
+Experts recommend exfoliation two to three times a week to slough away dry and dead skin cells.

 - Skin Care Regimen